Introduction

 Claude AI

-When I asked Claude Sonnet 4 to create a Python class for handling API requests, it didn’t just give me a basic implementation.
-It provided:
+When I asked Claude Sonnet 4 to create a Python class for handling API requests, it didn’t just dump a basic requests.get() script.
+It provided a robust, enterprise-grade class structure:

 The MCP Revolution